elegant-scipy/elegant-scipy/sphinx/content/ch8.md

 Notice the nice distribution of $k$-mer frequencies, along with a big bump of $k$-mers (at the left of the plot) that appear only once.
 Such low frequency $k$-mers are likely to be errors.

-But, with the code above, we are actually doing a bit too much work.
+However, we are actually doing a bit too much work in {numref}`code:kmer_processing`.
 A lot of the functionality we wrote in for loops and yields is actually *stream manipulation*: transforming a stream of data into a different kind of data, and accumulating it at the end.
 Toolz has a lot of stream manipulation primitives that make it easy to write the above in just one function call; and, once you know the names of the transforming functions, it also becomes easier to visualize what is happening to your data stream at each point.